Consult a Doctor

 • Using health insurance will cost you less.
 This is because health insurance companies have special negotiations on the rates for treating particular health conditions, surgeries, and medications with hospitals or doctors who are included in their network.

-• Helps boost employee productivity-60% of employers say offering health insurance has led to higher productivity levels.
+• It helps boost employee productivity.
+60% of employers say offering health insurance has led to higher productivity levels.
 According to the Centre for Disease Control, employees who prioritize preventive care – like regular check-ups, get more accomplished at work.

 Challenges Of Health Financing In Nigeria

-• Very low governments expenditure on health (global economic recession)
+• Very low government expenditure on health (global economic recession).

 • Absence of integrated systems for disease prevention, surveillance, and treatment.